wallaby-rails/wallaby-rails/docs/paginator.md

 ## model_class

-According to Wallaby's [Paginator Naming Convention](convention.md#paginator), if a custom paginator can not reflect the assication to the correct model, for example, as `Admin::ProductPaginator` to `Product`, it is required to specify the model class in the paginator as below:
+According to Wallaby's [Paginator Naming Convention](convention.md#paginator), if a custom paginator cannot reflect the association to the correct model, for example, as `Admin::ProductPaginator` to `Product`, it is required to specify the model class in the paginator as below:

 ```ruby
 # app/paginators/admin/product_paginator.rb